django-cms/django-cms/docs/getting_started/configuration.rst

             },
         },
         'base.html content': {
-            "plugins": {'TextPlugin', 'PicturePlugin', 'TeaserPlugin'}
+            "plugins": ('TextPlugin', 'PicturePlugin', 'TeaserPlugin')
         },
     }

-You can combine template names and placeholder names to granually define plugins, as shown above with ''base.html content''.
+You can combine template names and placeholder names to granularly define plugins, as shown above with ''base.html content''.

 **plugins**